Tag: vim

 more improvements for my vim fzf series described most recently in the

-previous post and some other posts
+previous post and some other

-mentioned there, tracking m…
+posts mentioned there, tracking m…

-In the previous post I have outlined that
+In the previous post I have

-distant places (in t…
+files stored in distant places (in t…

 This post is a continuation of both my

-previous post about vim mnemonics and
+previous post about vim mnemonics

-an another my
+and an another my

 post about Syncting the entire phone.